joeweaver/agent_based_biofilm_drift/README.md

 * `0_download_sim_results.R` need only be run once.
 It retrieves the simulation results from the project [OSF data repository](https://osf.io/fch3z/).
 * `6_GAM_and_comparison.R` uses models which take some time to fit.
 The results are cached as RDS files.
 To generate these, some code needs to be uncommented for this first run, and this is documented within the script.

-Results gfrom the analysis are generated under the `output` folder which is created as the scripts are run.
+Results from the analysis are generated under the `output` folder which is created as the scripts are run.
 There are subfolders sorting some results by type.
 Notably, `si` and `eda` respectiviely contain data presented in Supporting Information and used during exploratory data analysis.
 The latter is probably not interesing to most but contains details on things such as individual sigmoid fits.
 Images are saved as high resolution (330 dpi) pngs, tiffs, and pdfs.

 All runs are logged in the `log` directory and their names include a timestamp.
 In general, the logs contain the execution environment info and record which files were generated, along with MD5 checksums.